Xela3026/yabbr-docs/docs/channels/domains.md

 # Domains

-To send outbound emails using <BrandName/>, you need an [Email Alias](./email.md#email-aliases) to send the email with.
+To send outbound emails using <BrandName type="name"/>, you need an [Email Alias](./email.md#email-aliases) to send the email with.
 This email alias also needs a Domain (eg 'example.com' is the domain in 'abc123@example.com').
-You must register these domains with <BrandName/> before you can use them for emails within your workspace.
-Here is where you register your domains with <BrandName/>.
+You must register these domains with <BrandName type="name"/> before you can use them for emails within your workspace.
+Here is where you register your domains with <BrandName type="name"/>.

 ## Setup